jeandat/learning-ionic/README.md

 ## Build

 This project uses [Grunt](http://gruntjs.com/) as a task manager.
 Grunt tasks are lazy-loaded for performance.
 Tasks are defined inside `grunt` folder.
 There is one file per type of task.
 For instance, `css.js` contains css related tasks.
 It allows to have all related tasks in one file without having a too bigger file.
-I found it to be a good compromise between a one-file-per-task and and a one-big-monolithic-file strategies.
+I found it to be a good compromise between the one-file-per-task and one-big-monolithic-file strategies.

 Grunt is used essentially to build web code and start tools.